-At Pipers Farm we acknowledge that over the years the idea of free range has become less straightforward and transparent than it could be.
-The rules of free range and consumer interpretation of it have become mismatched and slightly fuzzy round the edges.
+At Pipers Farm we acknowledge that over the years the idea of ‘free-range’ has become less straightforward and transparent than it could be.
+The rules of free-range and consumer interpretation of it have become mismatched and slightly fuzzy around the edges.
 For us, the welfare of our animals and their quality of life comes before everything else – certainly before price and definitely before production volumes.
 By giving the animals on all of the farms we work with a properly free-range lifestyle, the ability to follow their instinctive behaviours, a natural diet, minimal medication and – when the time comes – a humane departure, we believe we’re producing meat that’s good for our bodies as well as being acceptable for our consciences.

-So at Pipers Farm we stand with farmers who put their animals first.
+So at Pipers Farm, we stand with farmers who put their animals first.
 All of our domestic livestock – sheep, cattle, pigs and poultry – have properly free-range lives.
-They live outdoors where they can behave in a way natural to them, grazing, pecking, rooting and wallowing.
+They live outdoors where they can behave in a way that is natural to them, grazing, pecking, rooting and wallowing.
 If our pigs or cattle come indoors, it’s to protect them from harsh weather or adverse conditions and to ensure they can easily eat and drink.
-Our poultry have year-round access to pasture as well as to sheds that offer shade, shelter and safety from predators.
+Our poultry has year-round access to pasture as well as to sheds that offer shade, shelter, and safety from predators.
 All of our animals live in small groups that permit the age-old

 To us, free range means more than just having space to move around.
 Which is why we call it ‘Properly Free Range’.